ebolloff/featurecorder/README.md

                                     Default is current directory.
     -h --help                       Show this screen.

 With the option `-s`/`--scenario-name` you can choose the name for the scenario, with `-f`/`--feature-name` the name for the feature. `-o`/`--output-directory` lets you decide where you want to save the generated files for Cucumber.
 If you call `featurecorder` you need to state the XML file.
-If you're ready you can post the files in a pull request in our [Ontohub project](https://github.com/ontohub/ontohub/pulls).
+If you're ready, fork the [Ontohub project](https://github.com/ontohub/ontohub/pulls) and you can post the files in a pull request.